- What Rose Forgot (2019)

 by Kim McCluskey (SHS), 1998, Updated 2015

-Nevada Barr was married to Richard Jones of Clinton, Mississippi, but the two have divorced.
+Nevada Barr was married to Richard Jones of Clinton, Mississippi, but the two have divorced in a bitter court battle.
 She began painting in 1996 and is now also a full-time artist.
-After after divorcing her second husband Richard Jones, she moved from Clinton, Mississippi, (where she had lived for more than six years) to New Orleans with a new husband, three dogs and four cats.
+After after divorcing her second husband Richard Jones, she moved from Clinton, Mississippi, (where she had lived for more than six years) to New Orleans with a new husband Donald Paxton, three dogs, and four cats.

 While living in Mississippi, Nevada Barr taught a fiction writing class at Mississippi College.
 In an interview in 1998 with student Kim McClusky, Barr stated, “Living in Mississippi has made my writing more spiritual and introduced Christianity to my world.”

-Her next novel, as yet unnamed, is set in Acadia National Park in Maine.
-Estimated release date is spring of 2016 (or possibly a bit sooner).
-She is a New York Times best-selling author who has now published whose numerous Anna Pigeon novels as well as other works.
+Her novel Boar Iland is set in Acadia National Park in Maine.
+It was released in 2016 .
+She is a New York Times best-selling author who has now published numerous Anna Pigeon novels as well as other works.